Oh, that's right...

 If all goes well -- getting out of New York City and into downtown Baltimore okay, reasonable traffic, just the one rest stop, no trouble with your car -- the whole trip should take about 4 hours.

 Washington is too close to fly, just as flying from New York to Boston, Philadelphia and Baltimore, once you factor in fooling around with everything you gotta do at each airport, doesn’t really save you much time compared to driving, the bus or the train.
 So forget about flying from JFK, LaGuardia or Newark to Reagan National or Dulles International Airport.
 (John Foster Dulles was President Dwight D. Eisenhower's Secretary of State.)

 The train is a very good option, if you can afford it.
 Washington’s Union Station is at 50 Massachusetts Avenue NE, within sight of the Capitol Building.
 But Amtrak is expensive.
 They figure, "You hate to fly, you don't want to deal with airports, and Greyhound sucks, so we can charge whatever we want."
-New York to Washington will run you $123 each way on a standard Northeast Regional, and $259 on Acela Express (formerly the Metroliner), which would be $246 or $518 round-trip.
-And that’s before you add anything like Business Class or, God forbid, Amtrak’s overmicrowaved food.
+Newark to Washington will run you $214 round-trip on a standard Northeast Regional, $320 on an Acela Express, formerly named the Metroliner.
+That’s before you add anything like Business Class or, God forbid, Amtrak’s overmicrowaved food.
 Still, it’s less than 3 hours if you take the Acela Express, and 3 hours and 40 minutes if you take a regular Northeast Corridor train.

 Once In the City.
-Founded in 1800, and usually referred to as "The National City" in its early days, and "Washington City" in the 19th Century, the city was named, of course, for George Washington, although its "Georgetown" neighborhood was named for our previous commander-in-chief, King George III of England.
+Founded in 1800, and usually referred to as "The National City" in its early days, and "Washington City" in the 19th Century, the city was named, of course, for George Washington, although its "Georgetown" neighborhood was named for his predecessor as our commander-in-chief, King George III of England.

-The name of its "state," the District of Columbia, comes from Columbia, a historical and poetic name used for America, which was accepted as its female personification until the early 20th Century (as opposed to its male personification, Uncle Sam), when the Statue of Liberty began to take its place in the public consciousness.
-"Columbia" was derived from the man who "discovered America," Christopher Columbus, and places throughout the Western Hemisphere -- from the capitals of Ohio and South Carolina to the river that separates Washington State from Oregon, from the Ivy League university in Manhattan to the South American nation that produces coffee and cocaine, are named for him.
+The name of its "state," the District of Columbia, comes from Columbia, a historical and poetic name used for America, which was accepted as the nation's female personification until the early 20th Century (as opposed to its male personification, Uncle Sam), when the Statue of Liberty began to take its place in the public consciousness.
+"Columbia" was derived from the man who "discovered America," Christopher Columbus, and places throughout the Western Hemisphere -- from the capitals of Ohio and South Carolina to the river that separates Washington State from Oregon, from the Ivy League university in Manhattan to the South American nation that produces coffee and cocaine, are named for him, albeit with different spellings.

 Like a lot of cities, Washington suffered from "white flight," so that, while the population within the city limits has seriously shrunk, from 800,000 in 1950 to 650,000 today; the metro area went from 2.9 million to double that, 5.7 million.
 As a result, the roads leading into the District, and the one going around it, the Capital Beltway, Interstate 495, are rammed with cars.
 Finally, someone wised up and said, "Let's build a subway," and in 1976, the Metro opened.